kimbrow-slice/CS303-QueueImpBuffOverflow/README.md

 # CS303-Assignment-3 Vulnerable Queue Implementation
  Queue Implementation with valid input, error handling, and the demonstration of a buffer overflow caused by integer overflow.
+The lack of proper input validation or sanitization allows potential attackers to craft malicious inputs.
+By allowing an operation to exceed the limits of an integer, we can show how the program's logic might fail, which leads to a crash of the program (NOT VISUAL STUDIO).
+The Visual Studio debugger indicates a memory access violation, which can happen after a buffer overflow where the program's memory integrity is compromised.

 #### References:
 [C++ Long Integer overflow](https://stackoverflow.com/questions/44874465/long-integer-overflow-in-c)